codesleeps/pixelcraft-bloom/ops/SSL_SETUP.md

 # SSL Certificate Setup for Custom Domain

-This guide covers setting up SSL certificates for PixelCraft Bloom using Let's Encrypt with certbot, configuring nginx as a reverse proxy, and enabling automatic certificate renewal.
+This guide covers setting up SSL certificates for AgentsFlowAI using Let's Encrypt with certbot, configuring nginx as a reverse proxy, and enabling automatic certificate renewal.

 ## Prerequisites

 - Ubuntu/Debian server with root or sudo access
-- Custom domain (e.g., `pixelcraft-bloom.com`)
+- Custom domain (e.g., `agentsflowai.com`)
 - DNS configured to point to your server IP
 - Nginx installed and configured
 - Firewall allowing ports 80 and 443